top of page

 Quantity

-• If the product doesn't meet your expectations, you can return it in its original packaging within 14 days.
-Return shipping costs are the responsibility of the customer.
-Please check our returns policy for more information about returns.
+• If the product does not meet expectations, it can be returned within 14 days in the original packaging.
+The shipping costs for returns are the responsibility of the customer.
+Check our return policy for more information regarding returns.

 bottom of page